DBA-Andy/kubernetes-examples/Part-1.md

    - app_name=nginx
    - env=dev
 3. You can verify the labels were added via `kubectl get pods --show-labels`
-3. In the `pod_task.txt` file - write the command used to add the labels to the pod.
+4. In the `pod_task.md` file - write the command used to add the labels to the pod.
-4. Again using the [kubectl label] command remove these labels.
-Write the command down in the `pod_task.txt` file.
+5. Again using the [kubectl label] command remove these labels.
+Write the command down in the `pod_task.md` file.
-5. Add the labels to the `labels_1.yml` and `apply` the changes.
+6. Add the labels to the `labels_1.yml` and `apply` the changes.
-6. Using the [equality selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#equality-based-requirement) and the [set selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#set-based-requirement) run and write down the `kubectl get` commands in the `pod_task.txt` that will do the following -
+7. Using the [equality selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#equality-based-requirement) and the [set selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#set-based-requirement) run and write down the `kubectl get` commands in the `pod_task.md` that will do the following -
    1. using equality the command to get pods that have app_name=nginx
    2. using set the command to get pods that has app_name=nginx and env != prod
-7. Write 'Task 3 End' in the `pod_task.txt`
+8.

 ### Take note -
 Although it might seem tedious from the command line to use selectors, labels and selectors are heavily used in higher level abstractions in kubernetes.